vishakha-ramani/inferno-autoscaler/README.md

 # IMG=quay.io/infernoautoscaler/inferno-controller:latest
 ```

-This target deploys an environment ready for testing, integrating the llm-d infrastructure and the Inferno-autoscaler.
+This target deploys an environment ready for testing, integrating the llm-d infrastructure and the workload-variant-autoscaler.

 The default set up:
 - Deploys a Kind cluster with nodes, 2 GPUs per node, mixed vendors with fake GPU resources